-The key to hitting accurate approach shots is executing the fundamentals during your iron swing-setup, takeaway, backswing/downswing, impact, and finish.
+The key to hitting accurate approach shots is executing the golf swing fundamentals during your iron swing setup, takeaway, backswing/downswing, impact, and finish.

-How you execute the fundamentals during these phases determine how well you hit an iron.
+How you execute the fundamentals during these phases determines how well you hit an iron.

 Some professionals that give golf instruction sessions include the transition from backswing to downswing as a separate phase.
 Making a smooth transition from your backswing to your downswing is critical.